What Release Intelligence is

 Integrations

-Integrations connect external systems to each workspace: for example Jira for keys and sync, GitHub for PR metadata and webhooks, flag providers, LinearB-style delivery snapshots, Slack, Resend for email, and OpenAI for intelligence drafts.
-Each integration has its own configuration and health signals in Settings → Integrations.
+Integrations connect external systems to each workspace: for example Jira for keys and sync, GitHub for PR metadata and webhooks (releases and issues), flag providers, LinearB-style delivery snapshots, Slack, Resend for email, and OpenAI or Anthropic for intelligence drafts, issue drafting, cycle planning, and the workspace assistant.
+Each integration has its own configuration and health signals in Integrations (/app/integrations).

 GitHub can be scoped to multiple enabled repositories and a default repo so PR import accepts full URLs,owner/repo#123, or #123 when a default is set.